charkes/hypercard-center/HyperTalkReference/properties/lockRecent.md

 # lockRecent

-` set `[`the`]<code> lockRecent to [ph:trueOrFalse]
+`set [the] lockRecent to [ph:trueOrFalse]`

-</code>The `lockRecent` property returns or sets whether HyperCard displays miniature pictures for the last 42 cards visited by the user (or a handler) in the Recent card dialog box. (`LockRecent `does not affect the trail of cards you can go back to.)
+The `lockRecent` property returns or sets whether HyperCard displays miniature pictures for the last 42 cards visited by the user (or a handler) in the Recent card dialog box. (`LockRecent` does not affect the trail of cards you can go back to.)

 The default setting is false, meaning HyperCard <u>does</u> display miniature pictures of the cards visited.

 Setting `lockRecent` to true speeds up scripts that go to cards.

 HyperCard sets `lockRecent` to false on idle.

 ## Examples